Nhungvoooo/nhung/content/pages/experience.md

         price: "Business Analyst\_ \_ \_ \_ ."
         details: Jan 2024 - Presents
         description: >+
-          *   A logistics solution to facilitate air cargo shipping services between Vietnam and the United States by streamlining the entire shipping process, from initiation to delivery with the key feature.
+          *   Build a logistics solution to facilitate air cargo shipping services between Vietnam and the United States by streamlining the entire shipping process, from initiation to delivery with the key feature.<!---->

           <!---->